Category filter

 To configure the Wi-Fi network on Linux devices,

-1. Log in to the Hexnode UEM portal.
+- Log in to the Hexnode UEM portal.

-2. Navigate to the Policies tab.
+- Navigate to the Policies tab.

-3. Click the New policy button to create a new blank policy or continue with an existing policy.
+- Click the New policy button to create a new blank policy or continue with an existing policy.

-4. Provide a suitable name and description for the policy in the required fields.
+- Provide a suitable name and description for the policy in the required fields.

-5. Select Linux.
-Go to Network > Wi-Fi.
+- Select Linux.
+Go to Network > Wi-Fi settings.

-6. Click Configure to set up the Wi-Fi network settings.
+- Click Configure to set up the Wi-Fi network settings.

-Wi-Fi Settings Description
+Wi-Fi settings | Description |

-Service Set Identifier The name of the Wi-Fi network is denoted by the Service Set Identifier (SSID).
+Service Set Identifier | The name of the Wi-Fi network is denoted by the Service Set Identifier (SSID). |

-Auto-join When enabled, the device will automatically connect to the configured Wi-Fi network whenever it is within range, without requiring user intervention.
+Auto-join | When enabled, the device will automatically connect to the configured Wi-Fi network whenever it is within range, without requiring user intervention. |

-Hidden network When enabled, the device connects to hidden networks that don’t broadcast their SSID.
-Hidden networks will not appear in the list of available networks.
+Hidden network | When enabled, the device connects to hidden networks that don’t broadcast their SSID.
+Hidden networks will not appear in the list of available networks. |

-Security type Security type specifies the type of Wi-Fi security protocols.
-The available security type includes None, WEP, WPA-PSK, LEAP, Dynamic WEP (802.1x), and WPA-Enterprise.
+Security type | Security type specifies the type of Wi-Fi security protocols.
+The available security type includes None, WEP, WPA-PSK, Dynamic WEP (802.1x), and WPA-Enterprise. |

-Key Specify the key for authentication.
+Key | Specify the key for authentication.
 If the key is 64 characters long, it should contain only hexadecimal characters.
-If not, the key must contain ASCII characters that are between 8 and 63 characters long.
+If not, the key must contain ASCII characters that are between 8 and 63 characters long. | Key type | The key type specifies the type of key used for encryption of data.
+WEP uses two keys for encryption: Hex/ASCII key and Passphrase.
+Select any one key from the list.

 Dynamic WEP (802.1x) and WPA-Enterprise Settings

-Available Options Description
+Available Options | Description |

-Accepted EAP methods Select the required authentication framework.
-The available EAP methods include TLS, LEAP, TTLS, FAST, PEAP, and PWD.
+Accepted EAP methods | Select the required authentication framework.
+The available EAP methods include TLS, LEAP, TTLS, FAST, PEAP, and PWD. |

-Identity The username that is used for authenticating with the network.
+Identity | The username that is used for authenticating with the network. |

-CA certificate Choose the CA certificate to be used for authentication.
-For this, the CA certificate must be uploaded under Security > Certificates.
+CA certificate | Choose the CA certificate to be used for authentication.
+For this, the CA certificate must be uploaded under Security > Certificates. |

-User certificate (When TLS is selected) Choose the user certificate to be used for authentication.
-For this, the user certificate must be uploaded under Security > Certificates.
+User certificate (When TLS is selected) | Choose the user certificate to be used for authentication.
+For this, the user certificate must be uploaded under Security > Certificates. |

-Password Enter the password corresponding to the username provided in the identity field to authenticate with the network.
+Password | Enter the password corresponding to the username provided in the identity field to authenticate with the network. |

-Allow automatic PAC provisioning Allow automatic PAC provisioning enables the seamless distribution of Protected Access Credentials (PAC) to managed devices during the setup process.
-The available options include disallow, anonymous, authenticated, and both.
+Allow automatic PAC provisioning | Allow automatic PAC provisioning enables the seamless distribution of Protected Access Credentials (PAC) to managed devices during the setup process.
+The available options include disallow, anonymous, authenticated, and both. |

-Phase 2 authentication Select a phase 2 authentication method.
-The available options include PAP, CHAP, MSCHAP, MSCHAPv2, MSCHAPv2 (no EAP), GTC, and MD5.
-PAP is an authentication method that transmits credentials as plain text.
-CHAP is an authentication protocol that uses a challenge-response mechanism, where the server sends a random challenge to the client, and the client responds by hashing the challenge with a password.
-MSCHAP is Microsoft’s variant of CHAP (Challenge-Handshake Authentication Protocol), which uses a hash algorithm and a challenge-response mechanism to securely authenticate users without transmitting passwords in plain text.
+Phase 2 authentication | Select a phase 2 authentication method.
+The available options include MSCHAPv2, and GTC.
 MSCHAPv2 is the second version of MSCHAP that uses mutual authentication, where both the client and the server verify each other’s identities.
-MSCHAPv2 (no EAP) uses MSCHAPv2 authentication without the encapsulation provided by EAP.
-GTC (Generic Token Card) is an EAP (Extensible Authentication Protocol) method that supports token-based credentials or one-time passwords (OTPs) for user authentication.
-MD5 (Message-Digest Algorithm 5) is an EAP method that utilizes hash cryptographic algorithm to verify user’s credentials.
+GTC (Generic Token Card) is an EAP (Extensible Authentication Protocol) method that supports token-based credentials or one-time passwords (OTPs) for user authentication. |

-Outer identity The outer identity refers to the username sent through the secure tunnel before passing the original username and password during authentication.
+Outer identity | The outer identity refers to the username sent through the secure tunnel before passing the original username and password during authentication. |

-PAC file (When FAST is selected) The PAC file is uploaded to establish a secure and efficient authentication tunnel.
+PAC file (When FAST is selected) | The PAC file is uploaded to establish a secure and efficient authentication tunnel. |

 How to associate the policies with device/groups?